zowe/docs-site/docs/user-guide/mvd-configuration.md

     tls: true
     port: 8542
     crossMemoryServerName: ZWESIS_STD
-    # Only should be used with AT-TLS and is not secure
+    # The following is not secure & should only be used with AT-TLS and tls: false
     agent:
       http:
         ipAddresses: ["127.0.0.1"]
+        attls: true
 ```

 ### Connecting App Server to ZSS